varshneydevansh/bolio/README.md

 ### Intuitive User Interface (UI)
 - **Contextual Microphone Icon**: A subtle, greyed-out microphone icon appears near any active editable text field, indicating Bolio is ready.
-- **Visual Feedback**: The icon changes color (becomes active) when dictation starts, providing clear visual cues.
+- **Visual Feedback**: The icon changes to its full color, indicating it's listening.
+An 'X' button also appears to allow for manual stopping.
-- **Kill Switch**: In continuous mode, a prominent 'X' button allows for immediate and permanent stopping of dictation.
+- **Kill Switch**: A prominent 'X' button allows for immediate and permanent stopping of dictation in any mode.
-- **Mode Toggle**: Easily switch between Normal and Continuous dictation modes directly from the floating UI.
+- **Mode Toggle**: Easily switch between Normal ('S') and Continuous ('C') dictation modes directly from the floating UI.
-- **Smart Positioning**: The UI elements intelligently position themselves near the text field, adapting to screen edges and avoiding obstruction.
+- **Smart Positioning**: The UI elements intelligently position themselves near the text field, defaulting to above, but moving below if the text field is near the top of the screen.

 ### Enhanced User Experience
 - **Reliable Activation**: The microphone icon appears consistently on initial focus or click of an editable field.